aws/aws-cdk-rfcs/text/0587-lambda-rust.md

 See [Local Bundling/Docker Bundling](#local-bundling) for more information.

-This module also required that `aarch64-unknown-linux-gnu` toolchain has been installed.

 #### Rust Function

 By default, the construct will use directory where cdk was invoked as directory where Cargo file is located.